-As an organization scales, there's often a need to coordinate work across teams.
+As an organization scales, there's often a need to coordinate work-across teams.
 There are many patterns for this kind of governance.
-A Scrum-of-Scrums can be implemented as a proactive governance model to coordinate dependencies ahead of the team receiving user stories, or as a reactive construct where issues are discovered as they occur.
-The Leading Agile Program Team construct could be used in a smaller organization, as a simple governance mechanism, explicitly instantiated with Scrum at the team level, and with Kanban at the portfolio level.
+A Scrum-of-Scrums can be implemented as a proactive governance model to coordinate dependencies ahead of the team issues are discovered as they occur.
+The LeadingAgile Program Team construct could be used in a smaller organization, as a simple governance mechanism, explicitly instantiated with Scrum at the team level, and with Kanban at the portfolio level.